 Vice President of Membership - Sally Valentine, PhD, LCSW, CST, CSTS

-Sally Valentine has a doctorate in clinical sexology, is a licensed clinical social worker, and AASECT Supervisor and CE provider.
-She is certified in: sex therapy, hypnotherapy, EMDR and Imago relational therapy.
+Sally Valentine has a Doctorate in Clinical Sexology, is a licensed clinical social worker and AASECT Sex Therapist Supervisor (CSTS) and Continuing Education (CE) Provider.
+She is an AASECT Certified Sex Therapist (CST) and is also certified in hypnotherapy, EMDR and Imago relational therapy.
 She has a private psychotherapy and sex therapy practice in Boca Raton, FL.
-Sally has been a member of AASECT for many years and served on a variety of different committees over the years, including: membership, nominating, co-chair of the annual conference, review committee, Tantra SIG leader, supervisor certification committee, CE chair, to name a few.
-In addition, she has presented at the AASECT annual conferences, Winter/Summer Institutes, and led the Tantra meditations at the conferences.
-Valentine is actively involved in other organizations, such as NASW, Imago Relational Therapy International, and EMDRIA.
-In Sally’s down time, she enjoys walking, yoga, meditation, creating in the kitchen, entertaining with family and friends, reading, and witnessing her new grandson move through all of the amazing stages of baby-hood.
+Sally has been a member of AASECT for many years and has served on a variety of different committees over the years, including: Membership, Nominating, Co-chair of the Annual Conference, Review Committee, Tantra SIG Leader, Practitioner Supervisor Certification Committee and CE Chair to name a few.
+In addition, she has presented at the AASECT Annual Conferences, Winter/Summer Institutes and led the Tantra meditations at the conferences.
+Dr. Valentine is actively involved in other organizations, such as the National Association of Social Workers (NASW), Imago Relational Therapy International and EMDRIA.
+In her down time, she enjoys walking, yoga, meditation, creating in the kitchen, entertaining with family and friends, reading and witnessing her new grandson move through all of the amazing stages of baby-hood.

 Sally may be contacted at firstname.lastname@example.org.